-I No. Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Partners Metric(s) of Success 7A Increase consideration of interoperability in TransAction NVTA Staff TransAction update kickoff meeting.
-Immediate The current iteration of TransAction included recommendations regarding technologies 147 , which prompted the CEO to establish the Transportation Technology Committee.
+No .
+Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Stakeholders Metric(s) of Success 7/ Increase consideration of interoperability in TransAction NVTA Staff TransAction update kickoff meeting.
+Immediate The current iteration of TransAction included recommendations regarding technologies , which prompted the Executive Director to establish the Transportation Technology Committee.
 Technology deployments that contribute to data collection and sharing should be considered through TransAction.
 This may include counters on roads or trails, or in transit vehicles.
 It could also include purchase of data storage or creation of data lakes or response systems.
 An additional scoring metric could be added to the funding application evaluation process that concerns itself with contribution towards the goals of the TTSP.
-NVTA Staff TransAction Consultant NVTA Committees Authority Members Member jurisdictions and agencies Incorporation of eligibility or scoring criteria that consider the goals of the TTSP.
+NVTA Staff TransAction Consultant NVTA Committees Authority Members Incorporation of eligibility or scoring criteria that consider the goals of the TTSP.
 Initiation of a regional conversation about preparations for emerging modes and innovation in the region.